Surgery

 If your pet has developed a lump, bump, or growth, we can evaluate it through in-house testing and determine whether surgical removal is appropriate.
 We often recommend sending removed tissue samples to the lab for histopathology so we know if the entirety of the cancerous cells were removed and how to plan any follow-up care.
 Early removal of suspicious masses often leads to the best outcomes.

+Your pet recovers in a monitored recovery area where our team watches them until they're fully awake and alert.
 We know you're trusting us with your family member, and we don't take that lightly.

 If your pet needs surgery—or if you've been told they might—we're happy to schedule a consultation to discuss options, answer your questions, and help you understand what's involved.
 There's no pressure, just information so you can make the best decision for your pet.